ghfbsd/deroff/README.md

     - did not output text after in-line equation properly
     - did not handle in-line equation at end of line-ending sentence

-  deroff handles These omissions properly now.
+  deroff handles these omissions properly now.

-* Fix mistaken parsing of \\\\$n in macro definition as in-line equation
+* Fix mistaken parsing of \\\\$n in macro definition as in-line equation.

 * Print out what is in blocks of text in the various macro packages (-me, -ms, etc.) by default.
 Previously, these were, oddly, left out.